 Chris graduated from Queen's University in 2008 with a Bachelor's in Mechanical Engineering.
 He has always been interested in mechanical systems; constantly wondering how and why they work.
 He learned mechanical engineering theory during the school years of his undergrad degree and applied it during the summers, working as an outboard engine mechanic at his family's marina.

 Chris then participated in a 16-month internship at Honda of Canada Mfg. before completing 4th year.
 Working with both the weld maintenance and weld engineering groups, he was able to learn a variety of skills including: advanced computer modeling and finite element analysis using CATIA (a high performance computer aided design package), project management of equipment installations, and communication skills via daily meetings, oral presentations to management, and written technical documents.
 This position allowed him to gain an intimate understanding of the design and manufacturing of the monocoque automotive chassis and body.

-Chris' research will focus on multi-scale Structural Topology optimization using the finite element method and how it can be applied to practical problems in the fields of Bio-mechanics and automotive design to create robust and cost effective design solutions.
+Chris' research focused on multi-scale Structural Topology optimization using the finite element method and how it was applied to practical problems in the fields of bio-mechanics and automotive design to create robust and cost effective design solutions.